 As the infant grows and gains weight, their calorie needs also increase.
 If an infant receives only 300 calories per day beyond the point where it’s sufficient, they may start to experience growth failure, malnutrition, and other health problems.
 At this point, the infant may stop growing, get sick, and eventually, their health may deteriorate to the point where they risk dying.

 Therefore, infants must receive adequate nutrition and medical care to support their growth and development.
-It’s recommended to consult with a healthcare professional or a registered dietitian for personalized advice on infant nutrition and feeding.
+For personalized advice on infant nutrition and feeding, consult with a healthcare professional or a registered dietitian.

 Can a person survive on 300 calories a day?